In this guide we take a look at Foreign Currency Accounts, both the good and bad aspects and what to watch out for.

 Although transactional FX risk is eliminated, there is a longer-term risk stemming from the fact that your business owns foreign currency, which will likely be changed back to local currency (be sold) at some point in the future, even if this is many years from now.
 Like any other asset denominated in a foreign currency, your deposit becomes vulnerable to exchange rate risk.

-For example, a JPY 40 million deposit owned by an Australian may be worth AUD 500,000 today, given the AUD/JPY exchange rate of 80.0 or thereabouts.
-The same deposit would be worth only a little more than AUD 420,000, however, if in a few years’ time the exchange rate is 95.0.
-In that case, the loss on the deposit’s value in Australian dollar terms would likely offset the cost, risk and convenience benefits that had been realized in the interim from the use of the foreign
+For example, a deposit of JPY 40 million held by an Australian business might be worth AUD 500,000 today, given AUD/JPY exchange rates near 80.0.
+But the same deposit would be worth only AUD 421,052 if in a few years’ time the exchange rate is 95.0.
+In that case, the loss on the deposit’s value in Australian dollar terms would likely offset the cost, risk and convenience benefits that had been realized in the interim from use of the foreign currency account.

 Alternatives to Foreign Currency Accounts

-If the avoiding exposure to exchange rate moves was your motivation for exploring a foreign currency account, then you might instead consider an FX forward or option.
-You can learn more about these hedging tools in Best Exchange Rates’s Guide to Managing FX Risk.
+If your prime motivation for exploring foreign currency accounts was avoiding adverse FX moves — price certainty — then you might instead consider an FX forward or option.
+You can learn more about these hedging tools in Best Exchange Rates’ Guide to Managing FX Risk.

 We compare the features, exchange rates and security of the three best multi-currency accounts available today — the WorldFirst World Account, the TransferWise Borderless Account and the OFX Global Currency Account.